Haneenabonser/city-explorer/README.md

 **Time Estimate**

-Name of feature: Hitting locationIQ and waether to get the data and render them.
+Name of feature: Hitting locationIQ,waetherAPI and moviesAPI to get the data and render them.

-Estimate of time needed to complete: hours
+Estimate of time needed to complete: 8 hours

-Start time: 4pm (first day)
+Start time: 5pm

-Finish time: 4pm (second day)
+Finish time: 11pm

-Actual time needed to complete: 2 days.
+Actual time needed to complete: 6 hours.